Ken Segall

 Specific topics

-Artificial IntelligenceCreative thinkingDigitalizationFuture trendsOut of the boxTechnological disruptionadvertisingdigitalizationdisruptive technologiesfuera de la cajafuture trendsinnovationinspirationinternet marketingpeak performance
+Artificial IntelligenceCreative thinkingTechnological disruptionadvertisingdigitalizationdisruptive technologiesfuera de la cajafuture trendsinnovationinspirationinternet marketingout of the boxpeak performance

 Ken Segall is the man who came up with the "i” used in the names of many Apple products.
 The ad agency creative executive found the key to success through simplicity when christening already iconic products such as the iBook, the iPod, iPhone and iPad.
 As he explained to Steve Jobs, who hated the idea at first: "i for Internet, i for imagination, i for individual".
 Segall worked with the late new technologies visionary as creative director and writer for twelve years, both during his time at NeXT and when he returned to Apple in 1997.